topmedia/phosport/README.md

 ## Caveats

-* There's no support for resolving groups yet.
-This is forthcoming.
 * If your rulebase uses dynamic user objects those will be output with their respective names as there is no IP attached to those objects

 ## Sample Output